Logo Voyage

-Arbroath is a small fishing port in Angus in north-east Scotland, 16 miles from Dundee.
+Arbroath is a small fishing port in Angus in north-east Scotland, 16 miles from Dundee, and with a population of 23,500 in 2022.
 It's best known for its red sandstone abbey, its local fish specialty "Arbroath Smokies", and as the scene in 1320 of Scotland's first documented assertion of independence, the Declaration of Arbroath.

 Understand

 King Robert I (1274-1329) or "Robert the Bruce" led Scotland to a famous victory over the English at Bannockburn in 1314, but Pope John XXII had excommunicated him and backed the English.
 The Scottish nobility drew up a document affirming Robert as their ruler and that Scotland was independent of England.
 It was written in Latin, signed and sealed in Arbroath on 6 April 1320 and delivered to the Pope at Avignon.
 This original has been lost but one contemporary copy survives, held in the National Museum of Scotland in Edinburgh.
-In the following years the Pope, France then eventually England accepted Scotland's status.
-The 700th anniversary of the signing was to have been commemorated in 2020 but this has been postponed because of the coronavirus pandemic.
+A modern copy is held in Arbroath Abbey.
+In the following years the Pope, France then (grudgingly) England accepted Scotland's status.

 Get in